-The lounge area is located at the front of the vehicle and consists of either an inward facing settee and forward facing seat or two inward facing settees depending on the model.
-All the seats have lift up bases which give access to the under seat storage.
-(In order to make lifting the seat base easier it is recommended that the backrest is first laid flat against the seat cushion).
-There are overhead storage lockers in the lounge area, and on the underside of these are fitted four individually switched reading lamps.
+The lounge area is at the front of the vehicle and consists of an inward facing sofa on the offside and the travelling seat, on the nearside, which can be extended to form a bench seat.
+The offside sofa has a slatted base which lifts up to provide access to an equipment and storage area.
+(In order to make lifting the seat easier it is recommended that the backrest is first laid flat against the seat cushion).
+This area contains the habitation battery, the space heater and the main electrical system control box.
+There is also a storage locker accessible via a door in the sofa front panel.